Kredeum/massa-storage/README.md

-# 🎉 Massa Storage - Decentralized Storage Solution 🎉
+# 🎉 MassaFiles - Decentralized Storage Solution 🎉

 This project is a decentralized storage solution that enables users to store and manage files using IPFS through the Massa blockchain.